kubernetes/community/committee-code-of-conduct/charter.md

 # Kubernetes Code of Conduct Committee Charter

 ## Mission/Purpose
-Our primary concern is creating and maintaining a safe and respectful community.
+Our primary mission is creating and maintaining a safe and respectful community.
 Our role is to provide and enforce a well-considered viewpoint on what constitutes acceptable behavior within our community.
 The [Code of Conduct](https://git.k8s.io/community/code-of-conduct.md) serves as the primary